Other Web Sites

 Agilent Technologies and Communications: Six Decades of

 about many of the classic pieces of equipment developed at HP.
 It

 has a lot of history and is required reading.
 There are a few

 errors that should be noted as follows.
 I was not looking for

-errors but these stood out to me as I am familiar with
+errors but these stood out to me as I am familiar with these.

-(standing) and William Hewlett (with slide rule) in the garage is mirror imaged.
+William Hewlett (with slide rule) in the garage is mirror imaged.

 Proof that the picture is mirrored is obvious by looking at the

 audio oscillators and noting that the output jacks appear on the

 quite familiar with it.

-the picture should be HP8640B.
+picture should be HP8640B.
 This is a simple transposition error

 in the caption.
 I own one of these units so I am quite familiar

 - On page 28 the description of the HP4815A impedance meter